2 Chainz: The Real University

-On January 6, 2015, 2 Chainz announced that he was starting his own independent record label "The Real University" (also known as "T.R.U."; or "The Real U").
-The announcement also revealed that frequent collaborators Cap.1 & Skooly were signed.
+On January 6, 2015, 2 Chainz announced that he was starting his own independent record label, "The Real University" (also known as "T.R.U." or "The Real U").
+The announcement also revealed that frequent collaborators Cap.1 and Skooly were signed.
 Additionally, they signed former Young Money artist Short Dawg, who is now known as Fresh.
-They also revealed they would be releasing their debut mixtape TRU Jack City on January 27, 2015.
+They also revealed they would be releasing their debut mixtape, TRU Jack City, on January 27, 2015.
 On October 4, 2019, 2 Chainz announced that T.R.U. had signed a partnership deal with Atlantic Records.